DominicTWHV/dell-fan-control-nvidia/README.md

 Based on the default temperature/fan speed values given in the file
 ![curve](https://github.com/DominicTWHV/dell-fan-control-nvidia/blob/main/fan_curve.jpg)

+# Disclaimer:

+This repository has been tested to work on a dual GPU system as described below.
+I take no responsibility for damages caused by improper configuration.
+You acknowledge this by continuing.

 # Why did you make this?
 I have an Nvidia P4 in my dell R430 and the server does not adjust its fan speed based on the gpu temperature.
 This means that after a few minutes of use the card will overheat and my system will reboot :(